vanderoffice/CA-Strategy/03-talent-development.md

 ## 5. Talent Development and Sustainability

 > **Section Summary:** This section establishes the talent pipeline for enterprise modernization, including the Governor's Innovation Fellowship (60 leaders annually), permanent data governance teams (400-600 positions), and training programs to upskill the existing workforce.
+As AI transforms how organizations operate, building workforce capability to effectively adopt, oversee, and collaborate with AI systems is essential—this talent strategy prepares California's workforce for that transformation.

 ### 5.1 Governor's Innovation Fellowship Program